-The mmHg is millimeters of mercury which are the units used to measure blood pressure.
-Normal Blood Pressure should be less than 130/80.
+The mmHg is millimetres of mercury, which is the unit used to measure blood pressure.
+Normal blood pressure should be less than 130/80.

 If you are aged 50 or younger you should have a blood pressure test every two years.
-If you are aged over 50 a blood pressure check every year is recommended.
+If you are older than 50, a blood pressure check every year is recommended.

 Cholesterol consists of:

 LDL cholesterol is known as 'bad' cholesterol because it tends to clog blood vessels, which can lead to cardiovascular disease.
 When a blood cholesterol reading is high, it usually means LDL levels are high.
 Saturated fat in the diet (eg, fatty meat, butter, cheese) can increase LDL levels.